bq/droid2ino/README.rst

 	&&I write from Arduino%%

-* Arduino boards needs a specific UUID, so don't change it!
+* Arduino boards need a specific UUID, so don't change it!

-* If the Bluetooth was disabled before using the app, then when exiting it will be disabled again.
+* If the Bluetooth was disabled before using the app, then when exiting the app it will be disabled again.
 If it was enabled, it will remain enabled.

 * When exiting the program, the Bluetooth connection, if there is one, will be closed. furthermore, the library gives the possibility of closing the current Bluetooth connection in any moment without exiting the app (for example for a disconnect button)